-When a narcissist no longer needs someone in their lives, they quickly discard them.
+When their partner is no longer useful, a narcissist may discard them without any warning or explanation, leaving them feeling confused and hurt.
 Then they move on to a new source of narcissistic supply.
 What’s more, the narcissist will blame the victim for the termination of the relationship once discard occurs.

 The narcissist will gaslight their ex and claim that everything was their fault, even in cases where it most obviously is not.

 Ultimately, narcissists are not equipped to maintain healthy relationships and are likely to cause more harm than good in the long run.